 for a book of poetry by a woman author.

 The Pat Lowther Memorial Award is given for a book of poetry by a Canadian woman, and is in memory of the late Pat Lowther, whose career was cut short by her untimely death in 1975.
 This award honours books by woman-identifying folks.
-The award carries a $2,000 prize and it is presented each year at the LCP Annual Conference in June, with the shortlist announced in April.
+The award carries a $2,000 prize and will be announced in May with the shortlist announced in April.

 - Gerald Lampert Memorial Award (for debut books of poetry)